Sister 2 Sister

 Sister 2 Sister was a monthly U.S. four-color women's magazine devoted to the world of African-American entertainment.
-It was in circulation between 1988 and 2014.
+Reportedly described as "the African American version of People Magazine," the publication was in circulation between 1988 and 2014.

 History and profile

 Sister 2 Sister was established in 1988.
 Jamie Foster Brown was the founder and publisher.
 In October 2014 the magazine ceased publication and went online.
 It has since gone offline.